slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 If I used ChatGPT, possibly all of those blocks would've been prevented.
 They would not have exiled me as a robot, though due to sudden linguistic limitations, that's what they did.
 Objectifying humans is categorically entangled with humanizing technology, so as for relationships (mine being almost all long distance and/or people who'd only hung out with me a few times, being the only people I had) to be destroyed by the conflation of person for phone.
 I was at the [2017 Women's March](https://www.facebook.com/media/set/?vanity=sam.lerman.75&set=a.10206971843653674) following Trump's inauguration, and started a chant, "Down with walls!"
 Everybody joined in.
 Trump's idea of building a wall in order to keep out the "crime [...] rapists [...]
 And some, I assume, are good people" seemed really stupid to me.

 Almost everybody I could turn to besides people who were just as socially isolated as me blocked me.
 None of the blocks had to do with anything sexually or romantically forward.
-All of them had to do with fear expressed from me to person, all of them following traumas that, individually and independently, would destroy a person from trusting anybody, even without 34 blocks to follow.
+All of them had to do with fear expressed from me to person, all of them following the traumas that, individually and independently, would destroy a person from trusting anybody, but didn't in my case, until the 34 blocks that followed.

 ## Rituals, Religion, & Hell